 If any of these drying conditions aren’t met, the coating will turn sticky.
 For instance, spraying paint when the room temperature falls below 50 degrees F means the paint will take longer to dry, and if the room temperature is cool enough the coating will turn sticky.

-The reason for this is that the sealant on the surface would repel it, making it impossible for the paint to stick.
+The reason for this is that the sealer on the surface would repel it, making it impossible for the paint to stick.
 Since the spray paint doesn’t stick, there is no way it will dry properly.

-5. You Didn’t Prep the Surface Properly
+6. You Didn’t Prep the Surface Properly

-Before applying spray paint, the surface needs to be wiped, cleaned, sanded and primed.
-If you skip any of these steps, the coating will not stay on the surface as it should and can eventually get contaminated and turn sticky.
-This is very common when for dusty or filthy surface.
+Before applying spray paint, the surface needs to be wiped, cleaned, sanded, and primed.
+If you skip any of these steps, the coating will not stay on the surface and will eventually get contaminated and turn sticky.

-6. High Moisture Levels
+7. High Moisture Levels

 Spray paints dry when used in high-moisture areas.
 If the surface is damp, the coating won’t dry.
 If the coating is exposed to moisture leaks or rainfall, it will also not dry.
 Any sort of exposure to moisture will cause it to turn sticky.

-Will Tacky Spray Paint Eventually Dry?
+Does Tacky Spray Paint Eventually Dry?

-Note: You don’t have to wipe off excess spray paint from a surface after application because it is designed to stick and stay on the surface as a top coat.
+You don’t have to wipe off excess spray paint from a surface after application because it is designed to stick and stay on the surface as a top coat.
 If you wipe it after application, you’ll smear the finish.

 Related Read: Spray Paint Dry Time?